ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 #### StringValidator

-This is a `Validator` implementation for strings.
+This is a `Validator` for strings.

-The key to how validators work is in the static class.  `Validation` is an extension method for `string`.
-When you call it on a string it creates a `StringValidator` object and returns it.
+The key to validators work is the static class.  `Validation` is an extension method for `string`.
+When you call `Validation` on a string it creates a `StringValidator` object and returns it.
 You now have a `StringValidator` that you can call a validation method on.
 Each validation method returns a reference to the validation object.
 You can chain as many as you like together with their specific messages.
 You call the base `Validate` method to complete the process.
 It logs any validation messages into the `ValidationMessageStore`, and returns true or false.
 The `ValidationMessageStore` is linked back to the `EditContext`.

 ```c#
 using Microsoft.AspNetCore.Components.Forms;